cfrantz/z2edit/README.md

     ```
 - Deal with Python:
-  - Download Python-3.8.6 embeddable ZIP and unpack into `windows/python`.
+  - Download Python-3.8.6 embeddable ZIP and saved in `windows/bindist`.
   - Really should get a windows install of python includes, but I think the
     standard includes are the same between linux and windows.
   - Download Python-3.8.6 installer, extracted with cabextract.
 Then searched